Overview

 # Wait for a session to become idle

 The Ghost orchestrator layout (components/ghost/ghost-orchestrator-layout.tsx) shows the Ghost terminal alongside all controlled sessions.
-Each controlled session has a real-time activity indicator:
+Each controlled session has a real-time activity indicator, so Ghost can tell whether a session is ready for input or already busy:

 - Green dot = Ready (idle, waiting for input)